martinkosch/NonlinearCrystals.jl/README.md

 You can use the package to inspect the nonlinear and refractive properties of various crystals, find phase-matching directions, and generate interactive plots.

-For example, to find and analyze a critical phase-match for third-harmonic generation of 1064 nm light in LBO, one can first plot all possible critical phase-matches:
+For example, to find critical phase-matches for third-harmonic generation of 1064 nm light in LBO for certain polarization settings, one can first plot an overview of all possible critical phase-matches.
+In the following plot, those are plotted in a arbitrary order along the x axis.
+Important properties of the phasematches are shown on the different y axes:
 ```julia
 using NonlinearCrystals
 using Unitful